How to Become a General Contractor in Georgia

 If approved, you will receive notification from the board to register with the test administrator, PSI Exams.
 Prospective contractors in Georgia must pass two exams: the Business & Law Test and the Construction Test.
 You must pass both tests with a grade of at least 70% to get your license.

 You have one year from the date of your approval to take the test.
-You have two attempts within one calendar year, but any following applications will require re-application after a year-long waiting period.
+You can attempt to pass twice within one calendar year, but any following applications will require re-application after a year-long waiting period.

 There are a few strategies you can follow to increase your chances of passing on your first attempt.